Yathuru Pokuna I of Jetavanaramaya Monastery : Key Pond (ජේතවනාරාමයේ යතුරු පොකුණ I)

 Loading...

 Yathuru Pokuna literary means the Key Pond in English.
-These ponds are called as such since they take a shape of a key.
+These ponds are called as such since they take the shape of a key.
 There are 2 Yathuru Pokunas’ in the Jethawanaramaya Monastery (Yathuru Pokuna I and Yathuru Pokuna II) complex, one in Abhayagiri Monastery and one in Maha Vihara Complex close to the Ruwanweliseya.

 Out of the four ponds, Yathuru Pokuna number 1 at Jethawanaramaya and the Jethawanaramaya Monastery has the best resemblance to a key.
-The staircase down to the pond starts from the bit part of the key and takes a sharp right angle turn in the middle of the steps and the stairs continue along the shaft of the key.
-The circular pond at the end of the stairs represent the bow of the key.
+The staircase down to the pond starts from the bit part of the key and takes a sharp right-angle turn in the middle of the steps and the stairs continue along the shaft of the key.
+The circular pond at the end of the stairs represents the bow of the key.
 On the other 2 ponds, the stairs start at the shaft part of the key which takes you directly down to the pond with no bit part of the key.

 References